 In the past the rich and famous of the capital used to live in them.
 Today, these buildings testify about the life in Skopje which culturally, socially and economically has intensively developed during the period 1918-1941.
 Most of these palaces represent companies, national restaurants, hotels or private family homes, and some of them host EU embassies.

-Some of the palaces are protected by law and proclaimed as cultural heritage of the Republic of Macedonia.
+Most of the palaces of old Skopje are protected by law and proclaimed as cultural heritage of the Republic of Macedonia.

 Departure: The Old Railway station

 Duration: 1,5-3 hours